Ratomir Dugonjić: Political career

 As a member of the Party, Dugonjić became more engaged in political work and in the reconstruction organization League of Communist Youth of Yugoslavia during the sixth janurske dictatorship.
 He collaborated with Ivo Lola Ribar and other members of the Central Communist Youth League.
 He moved from Belgrade to Sarajevo, because law students were required to attend lectures.
 Upon completion of the Faculty of Law, he entered the Faculty of Forestry in Sarajevo.

-Dugonjić was actively engaged in soccer and played for the Sarajevo clubs "Slavija" and "Saxony".
+Dugonjić was actively engaged in soccer and played for the Sarajevo clubs "Slavija" and "SAŠK".
 As a player, he often traveled to larger cities including Belgrade, Split, Ljubljana, Zagreb, Osijek and Skopje.
 He used these trips to carry illegal party materials.
 His connections were Ivan Milutinović in Zagreb, and Svetozar Vukmanović in Belgrade.
 In 1939, when the Provincial Communist Party of Yugoslavia for Bosnia and Herzegovina formed a youth committee, Dugonjić became a member at the suggestion of Ivo Lola Ribar.
 His political work was noticed by the police, and before the war he was arrested, and for a time he was in detention in Sarajevo.

 During the 1941 April War and occupation of the Kingdom of Yugoslavia, Dugonjić went to Sarajevo, where he stayed with his cousin Miljenko Cvitković, a Spanish fighter.
 Dugonjić worked actively to improve the situation of the Communist Youth in the conditions of occupation.
 In the period up to the beginning of the uprising, July 1941, he repeatedly traveled to Zagreb and Belgrade, meeting the Central Committee of Communist Youth League and with other members of the Central Communist Youth League including Jožo Vlahović, Jovan Stojsavljević and others.
 He was one of the organizers of the uprising in Sarajevo.
 He worked on the organization of shock and diverzantiskih group, who executed sabotage and diversion in the city.